-PHOENIX – 52 Marathons in 52 Weeks – MEDAL ONLY
+PHOENIX – 52 Marathons in 52 Weeks – MEDAL & CERTIFICATE

-Please note – This is a medal order ONLY (not a specific event) and it is for those who have completed 52 marathons in a 52 week (or less) period of time.
+Please note – This is a medal & certificate order (not a specific event) and it is for those who have completed 52 marathons in a 52 week (or less) period of time.

 It’s a fantastic milestone – 52 marathons in 52 weeks – and we think it should be celebrated with a suitably awesome medal so we’ve created the P52 – a two-tone gold and antique silver medal of epic proportions, which can be followed by our equally epic 100 in 100 emerald and silver medal.

 So how does it work then?